luxfhe/template-foundry/fhenix-foundry-template/README.md

   testing without requiring a fully operational FHE network.
 - Permissions: The template includes utilities (PermissionHelper.sol) for creating permissions related to FHE operations.
 These utilities enable users to test and verify that contracts correctly implement access-controlled actions, such as viewing balances of encrypted tokens.
-For more about permissions, see the [Fhenix Documentation] https://docs.fhenix.zone/docs/devdocs/Writing%20Smart%20Contracts/Permissions) section.
+For more about permissions, see the [luxfhe Documentation] https://docs.luxfhe.zone/docs/devdocs/Writing%20Smart%20Contracts/Permissions) section.

 ## Installing Dependencies